FenixEdu/fenixedu-maven/README.md

 ## Features

+ * Check if a new version is available
- * Performing several sanity checks, to ensure the environment fulfills the requirements (not all requirements are enforced in the current version).
+ * Performing several sanity checks, to ensure the environment fulfills the requirements
+ * Fetching remote branches, and checking if they are up-to-date
  * Invoking `maven-release-plugin`
  * Merging into the `master/develop` branches
  * Creating the SNAPSHOT-bump commit in `develop`